bruhtazor/weatherApp/README.md

 # Weather App

-A simple weather app using the openweathermap API made by a amateur programmer to test his skills
+A simple weather app made by a amateur programmer to test his skills

+## API

+i'm using the openweathermap API for this project